Boobae-Vivian/DATA-CLEANING/README.md

 Findings:
 The data quality issues identified include:
-- Column Name Formatting: All column names start with lowercase letters and needs capitalization.
+- Column Name Formatting: All column names start with lowercase letters and needs capitalization
+- A lengthy and unclear column name (Calculated_Host_Listing_Count) which needs to be shortened for clarity and readability.
 - Text Casing Issues: The name column contains inconsistent text casing.
 - Incorrect Data Type: The last_review column is stored as an object instead of a datetime format.
 - Missing Values: The name, host_name, last_review, and review_per_month columns contain missing values, with the last two having a significant amount (10,052 missing values each).